Research shows that many parents are unaware of the possibilities offered by Apprenticeships.

 Apprenticeships are now a true and credible alternative to university and are high on the agenda with the government pledging to create three million new Apprenticeships by 2020, which will contribute billions to the UK economy.

 Still not convinced?
-Here are some common misconceptions debunked…
+Here are some other common misconceptions debunked…

-Apprentices have all the same rights as other employees and will be given a contract of employment when they start.
-They even receive holiday pay.
+Apprentices have all the same contractual rights as other employees and will be given a contract of employment when they start.
+That includes receiving holiday pay.

-Unlike most ways of learning and gaining qualifications, the government and the employer pay for Apprenticeships.
+Unlike most ways of learning and gaining qualifications, the government and the employer pay for ALL the training and qualification costs.
 Apprentices receive a training salary from the employer, receive training and coaching support and have no qualification fees to pay.
 The national minimum wage for apprentices is £3.70/hour.
-At The Apprentice Academy the average salary paid to apprentices is £8,500 per year.
+At The Apprentice Academy the average salary paid to apprentices is more than £10,000 during the first 12 months of the programme

 Fulfilling jobs with responsibility

-More employers than ever are recognising the value and contribution that apprentices can make to their businesses and are giving them responsibility early on.
+More employers than ever are recognising the value and contribution that apprentices can make to their businesses and are giving them lots of responsibility early on.
 A great example is one of our digital apprentices Hannah, helped her employer to increase their online sales by £190,000 during the first year of her Apprenticeship!
+And see the video below of Sam Gilmour at Cargill who is now living in Amsterdam running his own sales team!

 If you’d like to find out more about The Apprentice Academy and how we support our apprentices, please get in touch.